Hhhkarimi/SA_pHub_LLM_Hyperheuristic/README.md

 ## Reproducibility

 Reference optimum values are read from `CAB_reference_optima.csv` only for reporting gaps.
 They are not provided to the language model during solution construction.

+## Citation
+Please cite the accompanying paper when it becomes available.